 The VA and the lender are mostly concerned with making sure you can afford the new mortgage payment.
 Unlike on a Streamline, the VA mandates that borrowers pursuing a cash-out refinance loan submit to the standard credit and underwriting process.
 The loan processing for a cash-out refinance is basically identical to the original VA purchase loan, from the income verification and debt-to-income ratio to a home appraisal.

 Veterans who want a cash-out refinance pay a higher VA Funding Fee than their Streamline counterparts.
-The current fee for a first refinance is 2.15 percent of the loan amount for regular military and 2.4 percent for Reserves and National Guard members.
-The fee jumps to 3.3 percent for both demographics for each subsequent refinance.
+As of January 1, 2020, the fee for a first refinance is 2.30 percent of the loan amount for regular military, Reserves and National Guard members.
+The fee jumps to 3.6 percent for each subsequent refinance.

 A Cash-Out Refinance shouldn’t be confused with a home equity loan, which is a second loan that runs alongside your current mortgage.
 A refinance loan replaces that existing mortgage instead of complementing it.